RazorPhaser/angular-tutorial/src/chapters/chapter05-template-forms.md

 email
 ```

 Next we need to add a message like we did for the required validator for when the email validation triggers on an invalid email.
 Add the following code below the required message but within the `<div>` that checks if there are errors.
+We only want the validator to show when they have typed something in which means that the required validator has not triggered.

 ```html
 <div [hidden]="email.errors.required || !email.errors.email">